 I am grateful to have the opportunity to work at a place that does so much to serve its community.
 It has been a joy to meet those who attend our programs and receive our services.

-Officers Michelle Hipskind (President), Chris Nusbaum (Vice President, Internal Affairs), Faith Van Gilder (Vice President, Community Relations), Jerry Wood (Treasurer) & John Maxson (Secretary)
+Officers: John Maxson (President) Michelle Hipskind (Immediate Past-President) Chris Nusbaum (Vice President, Internal Affairs) Faith Van Gilder (Vice President, Community Relations) Jerry Wood (Treasurer) Abigail Noble (Secretary)